melanielaporte/JLCPCB-Ordering-Guide/README.md

 11. [Tips for a Successful Order](#tips-for-a-successful-order)

 ---
-## Step 1: Prepare Your PCB Design Files

-To order from JLCPCB, you need **Gerber files** containing the PCB design information.

 ### PCB Design Tools:
 - [KiCad](https://www.kicad.org/) - ***I used Kicad for this demonstration.***